Sulkysubject37/trace-seq/README.md

 ## Key Features

+TRACE-SEQ's design is driven by the principle of **Semantic Provenance**, capturing the *meaning* behind data transformations.
+This core concept enables several powerful features:

 *   **Fixed, Extensible Ontology:** All operations and assumptions are defined within a clear, extensible ontology.
 This ensures consistency in provenance records and allows for standardized semantic interpretation across different analyses.
 *   **State-Based Provenance via Cryptographic Hashes:** The semantic state of a dataset at each step is recorded and linked using cryptographic hashes (SHA256).
-This creates an immutable and verifiable lineage, allowing users to trace data origins and transformations with high confidence.
+This creates an immutable and verifiable lineage, allowing users to trace data origins and transformations with high confidence, directly contributing to **Reproducibility**.
 *   **Cross-Language Integration:** TRACE-SEQ's core logic is implemented in high-performance C++, providing robust and efficient provenance tracking.
 This core is exposed through user-friendly interfaces in Python and R, catering to the diverse ecosystem of bioinformatics tools and users.
-*   **Human-Readable Provenance Records:** Provenance information is stored in human-readable YAML files, making it easy to inspect, audit, and understand the history of any data artifact without specialized tools.
+*   **Human-Readable Provenance Records:** Provenance information is stored in human-readable YAML files, making it easy to inspect, audit, and understand the history of any data artifact without specialized tools, thereby enhancing **Auditability**.
 *   **Detailed Lineage Reconstruction:** The system can reconstruct the complete lineage of any derived data file, showing all operations, assumptions, and parent-child relationships in the transformation chain.
+This enables clear understanding of data derivation and facilitates **Semantic Comparability** between datasets.

 ## Getting Started

 To get TRACE-SEQ up and running on your system, follow these steps:

+### Documentation

+For more detailed information on TRACE-SEQ's concepts, ontology, and reproducibility aspects, please refer to the `docs` directory:

+*   [`docs/concepts.md`](docs/concepts.md): Deep dive into Semantic Provenance and why TRACE-SEQ is needed.
+*   [`docs/ontology.md`](docs/ontology.md): Explanation of TRACE-SEQ's fixed ontology for operations and assumptions.
+*   [`docs/reproducibility.md`](docs/reproducibility.md): How TRACE-SEQ enhances scientific reproducibility.

 ### 1. Clone the Repository